IHetterich/wine-classifier/README.md

 ![Top 10 reviewed wines](images/top_varieties.png)

-After some debating I settled on a sub-sample of the top 15 most reviewed wines to move forward with for text featurization and model creation.
+After some debating I settled on a sub-sample of the top 15 most reviewed wine varieties to move forward with for text featurization and model creation.
 The choice was based on a few factors but chief among them the top 15 included all varieties with more than 3,000 reviews and accounted for 65% or ~110 thousand datapoints from our original dataset.
 Furthermore the wines represented in the top 15 walk a line between diversity and similarity, issues addressed within just this sub-sample should hopefully be extendable to further varieties.
 Future investigation will require more data on these less represented wines.
 Below are the 15 wines used and their respective review counts.

 | Wine | Reviews | Wine | Reviews | Wine | Reviews |
 |:---:|:---:|:---:|:---:|:---:|:---:|